 First American "test-tube baby" is born

-On this day in 1981, the first American "test-tube baby," a child born as a result of in-vitro fertilization, is born in Norfolk, Virginia.
+On December 28, 1981, the first American "test-tube baby," a child born as a result of in-vitro fertilization, is born in Norfolk, Virginia.
 Considered a miracle at the time, births like that of Elizabeth Jordan Carr are now common.
 In-vitro fertilization is a process in which ...read more